-Cash was impacted by the change in the foreign exchange rates for the US dollar and the Euro.
-The value of both currencies increased significantly in Q1 2020, resulting in a gain from the Company's foreign cash holdings.
-In Q3 2020, these gains were partially reversed based on the decrease in the foreign exchange rate for the US dollar and Euro.
+Cash was impacted by the change in the foreign exchange rates for our foreign currency denominated cash.
+The value of our currencies increased, resulting in an increase in the Company's cash holdings.

 The Company's cash requirements depend on numerous factors, including market acceptance of the Company's products, the resources devoted to developing and supporting the products and other factors.
 Profound expects to continue to devote substantial resources to expand procedure adoption and acceptance of the Company's products.